nadybee/Command-line-Readme-Generator/README.md

   - [License](#License)

   ## Description
-  A user can use this application to quickly create a professional readme file.
+  Users can quickly create and save a professional readme file for their project from the command line.

   ## Usage
-  This application runs in the terminal on the command line using node.js
+  This application is run in the terminal from the command line using node.js.

   ## Installation
-  first `npm install` to download dependencies then `npm start` or `node index.js` to run the application.
+  First download the dependencies by running `npm install` then run the application using `npm start` or `node index.js`

   ## Contributors
   Natalie Fairbourne